-Democratic Rep. Yadira Caraveo represents Colorado’s 31st House District.
-She is running in 2022 in the state’s 8th Congressional District.
+Democratic state Rep. Yadira Caraveo will be the new U.S. representative from Colorado’s 8th Congressional District.
 (Courtesy of Yadira Caraveo campaign)

 Colorado state Rep. Yadira Caraveo, a Thornton Democrat, is the first well-known candidate to put their name in the hat for the state’s newest seat in Congress.